The Napa Wine Project

 The Antinori’s purchased a 40-acre vineyard adjacent to their large property and planted this to vines while they waited for the 15-year lease to finish.
 As a result, they were able to make their own wine before having to wait for the lease to complete.
 The first wine commercially produced under Antica was a 2004 Cabernet Sauvignon and a 2006 Chardonnay.

-The property ranges in elevation from approximately 1400 to 1800 feet with vines planted both on flat ground and on the sides of gently sloping hills.
-When one stands in front of the hospitality center looking roughly east, the tallest peak with antennas on top is the true Atlas Peak at about 2,663 feet.
-Cabernet Sauvignon comprises 50% of the vineyard planting along with other Bordeaux red varieties.
-Chardonnay, Sangiovese, Syrah and even Pinot Noir (a limited production wine made for wine club members only) are also planted on site.
+The property ranges in elevation from approximately 1500 to 1800 feet with vines planted both on flat ground and on the sides of adjacent hills.
+When one stands in front of the hospitality center looking roughly east, the tallest peak with antennas on top is the true Atlas Peak at 2,663 feet.
+Cabernet Sauvignon comprises about 64% of the vineyard planting along with other Bordeaux red varieties.
+Chardonnay is about 25% with small plantings of other varieties including, Moscato, Sauvignon Blanc, Sangiovese, Syrah and even Pinot Noir.
+Limited production wines are produced from these varieties for wine club members only.
+Salva told us he calculated, based on their spacing and number of vines on the property (slightly more than 1 million), if each one of these vines using their spacing was lined up in a very long row, it would stretch from their property all the way to Ensenada, Mexico (approximately 600 miles).
+And Antinori Napa Valley has approximately 1/3 of all the grapevines in the Atlas Peak appellation.

 Because of the elevation and relatively close proximity to the San Pablo Bay to the south, the site features moderate weather year around.
 Unlike the the northern part of Mt.
-Veeder and the Spring Mountain appellations (on the other side of the valley) this part of Atlas Peak doesn’t really see an inversion layer, so the nights are also fairly cool even during the summer.
-This all contributes to a long growing season and hang time.
-Sugars can get high, but they have the hang time to ensure that the other phenolics develop and “balance” out the ripe fruit before the actual harvest.
+Veeder, Howell Mountain, Diamond Mountain and Spring Mountain appellations, this part of Atlas Peak doesn’t experience as significant an inversion layer, so the nights are also fairly cool even during the summer.
+This contributes to a long growing season and hang time.
+Sugars can get high, but they have the hang time to ensure that other phenolics develop and “balance” out the ripe fruit before the actual harvest.

 Hospitality